dwarfmaster/netlist-compiler/README.md

 you can use the script `compile.sh` to generate a program from a netlist.
 It expects a path to the netlist as first argument.
 It also requires for `helper.c` and `compile-net` to be in the same directory.
-The generated program will have the same basename (minus eventually the .net) as the netlist, with the out extension.
+The generated program will have the same basename (minus eventually the `.net`) as the netlist, with the `out` extension.

--- TODO : how to use the generated program
+The generated program expects two arguments (they are NOT optional).
+The first one is a path to a file, which will be loaded as the ROM.
+The second one is the size of the RAM in bytes.

 ## NetList syntax
 The netlist file must begin with the `INPUT` token, followed by the names